How I simplified and unified a misaligned Text Lecture experience to support a major content merger.

 My approach: designing for consistency, flexibility, and scale

-I tackled the redesign holistically, aligning decisions with platform patterns while prioritizing learner needs.
+I approached the redesign holistically, aligning decisions with platform patterns while prioritizing learner needs.
 Below is a quick overview of the solutions implemented.

 1. Enabled multimedia support